-As Inbox fades away, here’s how to give Gmail its best features
+As Inbox fades away, here’s how to get its best features in Gmail

 You can save articles using Email This from your phone, too, though the process is a bit more complicated.
 For iOS users, the only real option is to share an article into Gmail and then send the message to save@emailthis.me.
 The service will then process the page and send it back in a self-contained, fully formatted email a moment later.

 For Android users, there’s an easier way—though it’s a minor pain to set up.
-First, open this page in Chrome on your phone and tap the blue “Copy to clipboard” button.
-Next, tap the three-dot menu icon in your browser’s upper-right corner and then tap the star-shaped icon in the menu that appears.
+First, tap the blue “Get Started” button in the initial welcome message Email This sent you upon confirming your address.
+On the page that opens, tap the “Add the bookmarklet to an Android device” link and then tap the blue “Copy to clipboard” button.
+After that, tap the three-dot menu icon in your browser’s upper-right corner and then tap the star-shaped icon in the menu that appears.

 Look for the bar at the bottom of your screen that says “Bookmark saved” and tap the “Edit” command inside it.
 Now, change the name of the bookmark to “Save” (without the quotes)—then erase what’s in the URL field, long-press that empty space, and paste in the code you copied a moment ago.
 (It should be a lengthy string that starts with the word “javascript.”)